 - for businesses in which a significant part of the income is reinvested, we would recommend an LLC, preferably together with Estonian CIT

 Most (over 90%) foreign investors choose Polish Limited Liability Company (Sp. z o.o.) to start operating in Poland.
 However, particular features of your project may lead to different choices.
-There are many advantages of this form of business activity.
+There are many advantages of this form of economic activity.
 Among them you can find limited liability for the company’s debts (unlike partnerships) or low initial share capital (5.000 PLN).
 There is also a tax incentive – low corporate income tax (9% for start-ups and 19% for companies with turnover exceeding EUR 2.000.000).
 The other thing is that the Polish limited company requires only one shareholder.

 I. If shareholders are individuals